 We consider ourselves as the young and young-at-heart part of the Brisbane German Club.
-Our regular catch-up is in the Club’s Keller bar every Tuesday from 6.30pm where we get together for a drink, a meal and good conversations.
+Our regular catch-up is in the Club’s Keller bar corner every first Tuesday from 6pm where we get together for a drink, a meal and good conversations.

-We do get involved in the Club’s events and activities but also organize little trips away exploring our region.
+We get involved in the Club’s events and activities but also organise events (Karneval, Feuerzangenbowle) and trips away exploring our region.

-A lot of us come to Stammtisch to maintain or practice their German but we do welcome anyone that is interested in making friends and having a good time.
+A lot of us come to Stammtisch to maintain or practice their German, catch up with like-minded people and form new friendships.
+We welcome anyone that is interested in making friends and having a good German time.

 If you have any questions or want to get involved you can contact

 This Undergroup currently consists of 34 members of the German Club whose first get-together was held in June 2011.